Partnership Firmregistration in India.

 How a partnership firm is registered

-From the partnership deed to the Registrar of Firms.
+From the Partnership Deed to the Registrar of Firms.

 How registration works